A vision for culture to support a vibrant ‘world class’ Plymouth for the benefit of all

 “With the opening of significant developments such as The Box, Devonport Market Hall, the reimagining of the Millennium building by Nudge Community Builders, the arrival of the British Art Show next year – as well as Mayflower 400 putting us in the international spotlight – it is important we put culture at the heart of the city’s future.”

 Plymouth Culture has worked with dozens of cultural and creative organisations over the past 12 months to develop the plan – but also businesses and entrepreneurs.

-Councillor Tudor Evans, Leader of Plymouth City Council, said: “Quite simply, this strategy is about making great stuff happen.
+Councillor Tudor Evans, Plymouth City Council, said: “Quite simply, this strategy is about making great stuff happen.
 It’s all the things we are really missing right now!
 Going to gigs, enjoying a night out and being part of something.
 Our priorities are our communities, our planet and our creative sector and how we can work together so that everyone in Plymouth benefits.

 “I want our cultural offer to define us as a playful, welcoming city; a brave city that doesn’t shy away from the global challenges we face and instead continues to take risks, stand up and stand out.

 “Culture must play a leading role in the future of the city – it brings people joy, it makes life better – but as this strategy shows – it also helps us economically.

 “I want our cultural identity to be shaped by our communities and to do that our cultural offer needs to be an entitlement, not a privilege.”

 Read the Culture Plan in full by clicking below

 Pictures thanks to photographers Dom Moore and John Allen.
 Supplied by Theatre Royal Plymouth, The Box and Real Ideas.